Long Long Man: Plot

 Chi-chan and Tooru-san love Sakeru Gummy, but one day, they see "Long Long Man", a mysterious mustached man tearing off a strip of Long Sakeru Gummy as seductive jazz music plays in the background.
 From that day, Chi-chan becomes obsessed with Long Long Man and anything of great length.
 Her relationship with Tooru-san is strained when he discovers a pack of Long Sakeru Gummy in her apartment, and he concludes Chi-chan has been cheating on him with Long Long Man.
 During their argument, Chi-chan passes out and lies to Tooru-san that she has a short life, and looking at long things relieves her of her worries.
-When Chi-chan's friend explains that regular Sakeru Gummy is simply Long Sakeru Gummy trimmed in smaller bites, Chi-chan reconciles with Tooru-san, despite her persistent obsession with Long Long Man.
+When Chi-chan's friend explains that regular Sakeru Gummy is simply Long Sakeru Gummy cut into smaller bites, Chi-chan reconciles with Tooru-san, despite her persistent obsession with Long Long Man.
 On the day of their wedding, they once again encounter Long Long Man, and Chi-chan tries to leave Tooru-san for him, only for Long Long Man to reveal that he was in love with Tooru-san all along.